unity8-team/miral/doc/introducing_the_miral_api.md

 A shell has to provide a window management policy (miral-shell provides two:
 TitlebarWindowManagerPolicy and TilingWindowManagerPolicy).
-A window management policy needs to implement the WindowManagementPolicy interface for handling a set of window management events: \ref miral::WindowManagementPolicy
+A window management policy needs to implement the \ref miral::WindowManagementPolicy interface for handling a set of window management events.

 The way these events are handled determines the behaviour of the shell.

-The principle interface for controlling Mir is similar: \ref miral::WindowManagerTools
+The \ref miral::WindowManagerTools interface provides the principle methods for a window management policy to control Mir.